Underage Drinking: Laws and School Policies

 - Make counseling, treatment, or rehabilitation programs available to the students.

-Some schools have created a disciplinary code or other system of school discipline intended to curb college underage drinking and problem drinking generally.
-Schools may ban the use of alcohol on college property or in association with college-related activities.
+Most schools have a disciplinary code or another system of school discipline that includes penalties for underage drinking.
+They may ban the use of alcohol on college property.
+Or, they can ban alcohol in association with college-related activities.

-Schools seeking to prevent college underage drinking have a number of penalties they can impose on students who violate their policies.
-Schools may deny financial aid, place a student on probation, or suspend or expel a student who violates school policy or breaks a law.
+The school might also deny financial aid, put you on probation, or suspend a student who violates school policy or breaks the law.
 Schools may also require enrollment in a rehabilitation program.

 Legal Assistance in Campus Proceedings